 One thing that can harm other types of collectibles that won’t have an impact on porcelain is sunlight.
 Since the colors are fired during manufacture, they won’t fade with exposure and sunlight certainly won’t melt porcelain.
 However, keep in mind that heat from light sources, whether a sunny window or lightbulb, may cause crazing to accelerate, according to Ken Arnold in Caring for Your Collectibles (Krause Publications).
 Crazing, or fine cracks in the glaze, are caused by extreme temperature changes so keep this in mind when assessing the potential impact light sources may have on porcelain.

-Even though a handle seems like it may be perfect for picking up a decorative coffee pot or pitcher, they can actually be fragile on antique porcelain pieces.
-So can heads and other extremities on porcelain figurines.
+Even though a handle seems like it may be perfect for picking up a decorative coffee pot or pitcher, they can actually be fragile, as can heads and other extremities on porcelain figurines.
 Use both your hands, if possible, with one hand on the base or bottom, and the other supporting the back when picking up and holding a piece of antique porcelain.

-Use towels, felt, or cotton flannel (even that from old shirts with buttons removed, if you’re into reusing and recycling) to separate porcelain plates for storage.
+Use towels, felt, or cotton flannel—even old shirts with buttons removed, if you’re into reusing and recycling—to separate porcelain plates for storage.
 Cushioning plates helps to keep them from getting chipped and scratched.
 Years of porcelain on porcelain shelf wear can also cause decorative gilding and gold trim to rub off.
 Bubble wrap works, too, but sometimes plastics can cause glazes to discolor so sticking with a soft cloth is generally better.

 Unless the porcelain you're dealing with is dinnerware designed to be immersed in water, it’s best to avoid that type of cleaning.
-Especially with soft-paste pieces, as they can be damaged by exposure to liquid if the glaze is compromised in any way.
+This is especially true with soft-paste pieces, as they can be damaged by exposure to liquid if the glaze is compromised in any way.